 - The live chat box has grey text on a white background which may be difficult to see.

 If you need information on this website in a different format like accessible PDF, large print, easy read, audio recording or braille:

 - Write to Norfolk Constabulary, Jubilee House, Falconers Chase, Wymondham, NR18 0WW

 - In line with our service standards, we aim to acknowledge receipt of all letters and emails within two working days from receipt.
-We’ll consider your request and get back to you as quickly as possible, and within.
+We’ll consider your request and get back to you as quickly as possible.

 Reporting accessibility problems with this website

 We’re always looking to improve the accessibility of this website.
 If you find any problems not listed on this page or think we’re not meeting accessibility requirements, contact the Digital Communications team at [email protected]

 If possible please provide details to help us to identify and resolve the issue as quickly as possible.